 Start Ranking Your Optimized Google My Business Listing

 There you have it: a complete guide to optimizing your Google My Business listing and ranking number one in local search.
 Pay attention to your analytics and you are on your way to besting the competition.
 If you need help implementing these tactics, or just want to talk local search and SEO strategy, reach out!
-We would love to talk about how Blue Compass can help your business start ranking and dominating your local competition.
+We're not just Des Moines SEO experts, Blue Compass can tackle any local SEO challenge and would love to discuss how we can help your business start ranking and dominating your local competition.